ZagrajZeMna/ZagrajZeMna--Frontend/README.md

 * [General info](#general-info)
 * [Technologies](#technologies)

-## General info:
+## General Info:
-The aim of the project is to create web system that will help with finding other people to game.
+The aim of the project is to create a web system that will help with finding other people to game with.
-System will have such options as:
+The system will have the following options:
-* look for people playing crtaing game
+* Look for people playing certain games.
-* edit your profile (add bio, awatar, games you like)
+* Edit your profile (add bio, avatar, games you like).
-* creaty lobby for certaing game and make an annoucment that you need certaing amout of others players
+* Create a lobby for a certain game and make an announcement that you need a certain amount of other players.
-* check others players profiles and review about them to find your perfect team
+* Check other players' profiles and reviews about them to find your perfect team

-System will help you find team for:
+System will help you find a team for:
-* board games
+* Board games
 * RPGs like D&D
-* computer games
+* Computer games
-* card games
+* Card games

 ## Technologies:
-- nodeJS
+* nodeJS
-- React
+* React
-- PostgresSQL
+* PostgresSQL